 Point University provides modern, well-equipped computer facilities for student use.
-Computers are available in the Hathcock Center computer lab, the commuter lab across from Room 108 in the East Point facility, as well as the commuter lounge in the Hathcock Center, and other points on the East Point campus.
-Other locations have well-equipped computer facilities available for student use.
-At each location, every computer designated for student use is connected to the Internet through the University's high-speed network with access to software for word processing, spreadsheets, databases, presentations, web browsing and interactive course materials.
+Computers are available in the Library computer lab, the commuter lab across from Room 108, as well as the commuter lounge in the Hathcock Center, and other points on campus.
+The computer lab is located in the lower level of the Library and is available to all students during regular Library hours (except during times when the lab may be scheduled for a class).
+In each location, every computer is connected to the Internet through the University's high-speed network with access to software for word processing, spreadsheets, databases, presentations, web browsing and interactive course materials.

-Wireless Internet access is available throughout all locations.
+Wireless internet access is available in the Library, the Coffeehouse, and many other points on campus.
 Students can register for classes, check grades or transcripts, and update their personal information online.